Essex County Sheriff's K9 Unit To Be Disbanded By End Of Year

 The dogs' handlers will be given the chance to adopt them, and any dogs not adopted will be kept until suitable homes can be found, Coltre added.
 Essex County may also explore whether other agencies could employ the dogs.

-The unit is being disbanded for a number of reasons, including over financial and logistical concerns, Coltre said.
+The unit is being disbanded for a number of reasons, including over financial and logistical concerns, according to Fontoura.

+"Throughout its tenure, our K-9 Unit has been a vital part of our law enforcement initiatives, assisting our narcotics and bomb units as well as our local, state and federal law enforcement partners," Fontoura said in a statement.

+"Unfortunately, due to increased demands on our budget and in an effort to save our taxpayers money, it has become necessary to find a more cost-effective way to deliver these important services."

 The K-9/Bomb Disposal Unit was founded in 1987 as a part-time force, becoming full-time in 1994 due to increased demand.
 It now has eight handlers and 14 dogs trained in tracking, narcotics, firearms and explosives, arson, and search and rescue.
 The K-9 and bomb disposal teams work together on all incoming calls, according to the sheriff's office.